mpewsey/ManiaMap.Godot/docs/pages/layout-generation-instructions.md

 Doors define the locations where two rooms can be connected.
 At least one door must be added to a room.

 1. Add a `DoorNode2D` or `DoorNode3D` as a child of the room based on your room type.
-   * To save time, you may wish to create your doors as separate scenes with any related nodes, such as sprites or collision, as children.
+To save time, you may wish to create your doors as separate scenes with any related nodes, such as sprites or collision, as children.
 These scenes can then be referenced in your room scene.
-2. Position the door within the room and assign its direction and connection constraints.
+3. Position the door within the room and assign its direction and connection constraints.
-3. To auto assign the closest cell and direction to the door, make sure the applicable flags are selected in the inspector and click the `Auto Assign` button on the room toolbar.
+4. To auto assign the closest cell and direction to the door, make sure the applicable flags are selected in the inspector and click the `Auto Assign` button on the room toolbar.
 The assigned door direction will be based on its location relative to the center of its assigned cell.

-**Note:** Additional room child nodes such as `CollectableSpot2D`, `Feature2D`, `RoomFlag2D`, or their respective 3D nodes can also be added to the room if you wish them to be included.
+Additional room child nodes such as `CollectableSpot2D`, `Feature2D`, `RoomFlag2D`, or their respective 3D nodes can also be added to the room if you wish them to be included.

 ![Screenshot 2024-05-31 150604](https://github.com/mpewsey/ManiaMap.Godot/assets/23442063/f7bff083-d1a2-452f-9d57-c79f68b1b31e)